-Today, over 1.2 million households live in homes with project-based rental assistance.
-Fifty-five percent of these households include someone who is disabled or elderly.
-The average household income is less than \$12,000.
-Another 300,000 households live in homes with one of the other forms of project-based assistance, but without rental assistance.
+Today, more than 1.2 million households live in homes with project-based rental assistance.
+Sixty-four percent of these households are headed by someone who is disabled or elderly and the average household income is less than \$12,000.
+Another 300,000 households live in homes with one of the other forms of projectbased assistance, but without rental assistance.
 For project-based Section 8 rental assistance, HUD enters into Housing Assistance Payment (HAP) contracts with owners.
 These contracts can be renewed in one-, five-, or 20-year increments.
 However, funding for the contracts is provided 12 months at a time.
 Tenants pay 30% of their monthly adjusted income for rent and utilities, and HUD pays the owner the difference between the contract rent and the tenant's portion.
-The average monthly subsidy per unit in 2016 was \$715.
+The average monthly subsidy per unit in 2018 was \$778.
 New residents in project-based Section 8 units can have income of no more than 80% of the area median income (AMI), with 40% of new admissions required to have incomes below 30% of AMI.

 New residents of Section 221(d)(3) BMIR properties can have incomes up to 95% of AMI, although those in Section 236 properties can have incomes up to 80% of AMI, though the median annual household income for residents of these properties is between \$11,000 and \$12,000.
-Since no new units are being constructed, the challenge today is ensuring that federally assisted affordable housing is not permanently lost, either through physical deterioration, or as a result of properties being converted to non-affordable uses, such as high-rent units or condominiums, when a HUD-subsidized mortgage is either prepaid or matures, or when an owner decides not to renew an expiring projectbased Section 8 contract.
+Since no new units are being constructed, the challenge today is ensuring that federally assisted affordable housing is not permanently lost, either through physical deterioration, or as a result of properties being converted to non-affordable uses, such as high-rent units or condominiums, when a HUD-subsidized mortgage is either prepaid or matures, or when an owner decides not to renew an expiring project-based Section 8 contract.

-There are several specific conversion risks for rental housing with project-based assistance.
+There are several specific conversion risks for rental housing with project-based assistance:

-Mortgage Prepayment.
+Mortgage Prepayment

 Although Section 236 and Section 221(d)(3) BMIR mortgages originally had 40-year terms, program regulations allowed most for-profit owners to prepay their mortgages after 20 years.
 By prepaying, in most cases owners may terminate income and rent restrictions and any Section 8 rent subsidy.
 Owners must give tenants at least 150 days' advance notice of an intention to prepay.
-Upon prepayment, tenants are eligible for Tenant Protection Vouchers (TPVs), or in some cases enhanced vouchers, that allow tenants to either remain in the property or find new affordable rental housing with the voucher assistance.
+Upon prepayment, tenants are eligible for Tenant Protection Vouchers (TPVs), or in some cases an enhanced voucher, that allows a tenant to either remain in the property or find new affordable rental housing with the voucher assistance.

+Maturing Mortgages

-Maturing Mortgages.
-Tens of thousands of low income families face escalating rents if affordability protections are not extended for properties with maturing Section 236 and Section 221(d)(3) BMIR mortgages.
+Tens of thousands of low-income families face escalating rents if affordability protections are not extended for properties with maturing Section 236 and Section 221(d)(3) BMIR mortgages.
 Residents living in apartments with affordability protections but without project-based Section 8 contracts do not currently qualify for enhanced vouchers or other rental assistance when the HUD-subsidized mortgage expires.
-Using data from the National Housing Preservation Database, the National Housing Law Project (NHLP) identified more than 32,274 unassisted units in 314 properties in 45 states at risk of mortgage maturity or the expiration of use restrictions or assistance between FY 15-17.
-(Tenants remain eligible despite the expiration of restrictions prior to FY 2015, subject to owner application.)
-Of this total, 16,831 unassisted units in 150 properties are at risk and eligible for tenant protections because they are located in low-vacancy areas, as defined by HUD in 2015 under the statute.
-A further 15,708 unassisted units in 164 properties are also at risk, but are not eligible for tenant protection vouchers, because they are not located in HUD defined lowvacancy areas.
-Looking further ahead, in the five fiscal year starting in FY18, tenants in about 4,000 unassisted units annually face risks from expiring rent restrictions
+The National Housing Preservation Database identifies more than 18,084 unassisted units in 76 properties in 33 states and the

+District of Columbia at risk of mortgage maturity or the expiration of use restrictions or assistance between FY18 and FY24.
+(Tenants remain eligible despite the expiration of restrictions prior to FY15, subject to owner application).